 If you want to feel a taste of New York fast life and see a wonderful architecture, this is the place.

 The Main Concourse of Grand Central Terminal is something you’ve seen over and over in films, but seeing it in person feels so special.

 My advice, go to the middle and look up, and stare at the constellations, which by the way are wrong.
 Not a long ago a traveler discovered they were reversed.

 There is always something new in New York City and this is one of the things that I mostly love about this city.
 The Vessel is part of the largest private real estate development in US history since Rockefeller Center, Hudson Yards.
 Located in the west side of Manhattan, it has both residential and commercial buildings.

 One of the cool things about the Vessel is the free access.
 To enter, you need to book tickets online – for free – through the Hudson Yards website and select a day and time.
 Sometimes it can be hard to get a ticket. however, even if you do not get the tickets, it’s worth seeing from the outside.

 The Vessel is currently closed after 3 suicides in less than a year.
+It will reopen on 28th May 2021.
 Visit the page for more info.

 Do not miss The Shops at Hudson Yards, a mall with nothing less than 7 floors and more than 100 stores.
 Check it out during Christmas time, the decorations are insane!